Shipping

 Bareboat Charter Registration of Maltese ships under a foreign flag

 The first step to carry out this type of registration involves the issue of consent by the Maltese maritime authority to that effect.
-Such consent will only be issued upon filing and review of the pertinent documentation such as consent by registered owners and mortgagees, and evidence of compatibility of foreign registry where applicable.
+Such consent will only be issued upon filing and review of the pertinent documentation such as:

 Private Pleasure Yacht Registration

 Any yacht may be registered under the Malta flag.
 The Malta flag offers the possibility to register a yacht for pleasure or commercial use.
-A pleasure yacht, as understood by the Maltese Merchant Shipping Directorate, is one of 6m in length or more, which does not carry passengers for reward and is not engaged in trade.
+A pleasure yacht, as understood by the Maltese Merchant Shipping Directorate, is one of six (6) meters in length or more, which does not carry passengers for reward and is not engaged in trade.

-A commercial yacht is considered to be one of not less than 15m in length with a gross tonnage not exceeding 3000 gross tons.
-Yachts registered under the Commercial Yacht Register are such that do not carry cargo, carry not more than 12 passengers on board and are owned and/ or operated by an individual or corporate entity for the commercial use thereof.
+A commercial yacht is considered to be one of not less than fifteen (15) meters in length or more, which do not carry cargo, carries not more than twelve (12) passengers and operated by the owner or body corporate owning the yacht for commercial use.

 In terms of Malta shipping legislation, the registration of pleasure yachts is normally done in two stages namely, the Provisional Registration followed by the Permanent Registration.
 For Provisional Malta Registration of a yacht, certain basic documentation must necessarily be presented to the Merchant Shipping Directorate following which a provisional certificate of registration would be issued.